LiamPattinson/digestpp/README.md

 As a header only library, it is sufficient to to add the directory `./include` to your includes path.

-The library can also be built using Cmake:
+The library can also be built using CMake:

 ```bash
 $ cmake -B build